Health Act 1956

 "The boss of health can decide if fluoride is added to drinking water or not."

-The Director-General can tell a local authority to add fluoride to the drinking water or not.
+The Director-General can tell a local authority to add fluoride to drinking water or not.
 You need to know that the Director-General will get advice from the Director of Public Health before making a decision.
-The Director-General must think about the scientific evidence and whether the benefits of adding fluoride are worth the cost.
+The Director-General must think about the good and bad effects of adding fluoride to drinking water.
+The Director-General looks at scientific evidence to see if fluoride helps reduce tooth decay.
+They also consider if the benefits of adding fluoride are worth the cost, thinking about the oral health of the people in the area and how many people will be affected.
+The Director-General can look at any evidence they think is relevant when making a decision.
+After making a decision, the Director-General will publish the decision and the reasons for it on the Ministry of Health's website as soon as possible.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.